MW 3x2 / N38 - neodymium magnet

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: